luksamuk/game-sketch/README.md

 [macro] Yields the given value after making sure it is inside the range of `min` and `max`.
 If it surpasses one of these values, `min` or `max` will be yielded.

+* `(set-font-texture pathname glyphsize)`

+[method] Loads a textured font from pathname.
+The texture itself must be comprised of sequential (left to right, top to bottom) glyphs of every character ranging from 31 (no real glyph associated; use it as a white square) to 126 (tilde, ~).
+It is advised to leave a padding between the glyphs. glyphsize must be a list of two numbers, describing the size for each glyph: width and height.
+Remember to take the given padding in consideration, and that this font must be a monospaced one.
+Plus, be mindful that it is advised to call this method inside a setup function; calling it outside the execution scope of the sketch (setup/update/draw) will most likely have no effect, since no OpenGL context is initialized.

+* `(text-align mode)`

+[method] Sets the horizontal alignment for text.
+Can be one of :left, :center or :right.
+This method assumes the vertical alignment to be always :top.
+Please notice that, though this method works, it currently has no effect on the printed text.

+* `(text-align modes)`

+[method] Sets both the horizontal and vertical alignment for the text. modes is a list comprised of a horizontal and vertical alignment information, respectively.
+Horizontal alignment can be one of :left, :center or :right;
+vertical alignment can be one of :top, :center, :bottom or :baseline.
+The text alignment defaults to :left and :top.
+Please notice that, though this method works, it currently has no effect on the printed text.

+* `(text-size size)`

+[function] Sets the text size. size must be a multiplier for the original size of the text on its texture, and defaults to 1.0.
+In practice, this simply magnifies the printed texture, using near-point interpolation.

+* `(text string position)`

+[method] Prints a text in the given position. string is the actual text to be printed, while position is a list of two numbers, indicating the X and Y coordinates of the text, relative to origin.
+The printed text will always follow the given fill color, which you can set using fill-primitive or with-fill-color.
+This method doesn't handle new-line characters yet.

 ### Input package (`gsk-input`)
 This package stores functions and variables related to user input.